10,000 Maniacs

-10,000 Maniacs are an American alternative rock band founded in 1981.
+10,000 Maniacs is an American alternative rock band founded in 1981.
 They have released nine studio albums, six EPs, and five live albums.
 They achieved their most significant success between 1987 and 1993, when they released four albums that charted in the top 50 in the US: In My Tribe (1987), Blind Man's Zoo (1989), Our Time in Eden (1992), and the live album MTV Unplugged (1993).
 After the recording (but before the release) of MTV Unplugged, original lead singer and songwriter Natalie Merchant left the band to pursue a solo career, while the remaining members continued the band.